-When you contact us, we will normally make an appointment for you to see a housing options advisor.
-This may be arranged on the same day as you make the application.
-You will complete a homeless application form we will discuss all of your options with you.
+When you contact us, we'll normally make an appointment for you to see a Housing Options Advisor.
+If you fulfill certain criteria, you'll be offered a homeless application, followed by an assessment of needs and a Personal Housing Plan.
+This may be arranged on the same day as your initial appointment, or at a later date that suits.
+When you attend a Housing Options appointment or complete a homeless application, we'll discuss all your options with you.

 Are you homeless or threatened with homelessness?

-The council must check whether you are legally classed as homeless before it can decide what help you are entitled to.
-In deciding whether you are homeless, the council has to look at any accommodation you have access to.
+The council must check whether you're legally classed as homeless before it can decide what help you're entitled to.
+This includes whether you're at risk of homelessness in the next 56 days.
+In deciding whether you're homeless, we have to look at any accommodation you may have access to.

-- People who are made homeless by fire or flood.
+- people who're made homeless by fire or flood.

-If you are homeless and in priority need the council may have a duty to provide you with temporary accommodation.
-Depending on availability, this will be a self-contained hostel in Selby or Tadcaster.
+If you're homeless and in priority need we may have a duty to provide you with temporary accommodation.
 In an emergency, you may be placed into a bed and breakfast until suitable accommodation can be provided.

 Are you intentionally homeless?

-- You deliberately did (or didn't do) something that caused you to leave accommodation which you could otherwise have stayed in.
+- you deliberately did (or didn't do) something that caused you to leave accommodation which you could otherwise have stayed in; or

 This may include: